marcorm91/weather-app/README.md

 ## Contribution

 Contributions are welcome!
-If you would like to contribute to the Weather Forecast App, please follow these steps:
+If you would like to contribute to the Weather App, please follow these steps:

-    Fork the repository.
+1. Fork the repository.
-    Create a new branch: git checkout -b feature/your-feature Make your changes and commit them: git commit -m 'Add your feature' Push to the branch: git push origin feature/your-feature Submit a pull request.
+2. Create a new branch: git checkout -b feature/your-feature
+3. Make your changes and commit them: git commit -m 'Add your feature'
+4. Push to the branch: git push origin feature/your-feature
+5. Submit a pull request.

 ## License